What to Know About Mortgages For Land

 2. FHA Construction to Permanent Loan

 FHA also has a construction to permanent loan option.
 With this land purchasing option, you must be starting your home construction project right away.
 You will have draws just like in the scenario mentioned above.
-The difference here is that the loan will be backed by HUD.
+The difference here is that HUD will back the loan.

 The potential advantage of an FHA construction loan is that they have low down payment options.
 You might be able to put down as little as 3.5% for the entire construction-to-permanent loan.

 While it’s true that FHA home loans typically have looser buyer eligibility requirements, such as a lower down payment requirement, they may require more with construction loans.
 It is not unusual for many lenders to require you have at least ten percent down.
-You should research this upfront.
+Before meeting with a lender, it would help if you researched this upfront.

 It is almost certain that borrowers with a credit score between 500 and 570 will need to put at least ten percent down.
 If your score is above 580, you might have a shot at getting away with only 3.5% down.